javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-garbage-collection/article.md

 ![](family-delete-refs.png)

-It's not enough to delete any one of them, because all objects would still be reachable.
+It's not enough to delete only one of these two references, because all objects would still be reachable.

-But if we delete both, then we can see that John has no incoming references any more:
+But if we delete both, then we can see that John has no incoming reference any more:

 ![](family-no-father.png)